Home

 It has always been a mystery to us why a phrase like" FINE BUSINESS" should be used at all, let alone to such an extent that it needs an officially sanctioned abbreviation!

-Before entering "amateur radio" circles, we had never heard the phrase!
+Before entering "amateur radio" circles, we had never heard anyone ever use the phrase!

 "Wicked" Willy Bodwen ex Sgt.
 3116 (forced to retire & not a laughing policeman!)